2024 F1600 Championship Series

+Sebastian Mateo Naranjo won the 2024 championship driving for Team Pelfrey.

 The 2024 F1600 Championship Series season was the thirteenth season of the F1600 Championship Series.

-Last year's winner was Porter Aiken from Chillout Motorsports.
+The prior year's winner was Porter Aiken from Chillout Motorsports.

 The national F1600 Championship Series doesn't have the second 'F' because it uses Honda engines instead of Ford engines.
 In 2024, the series took place over seven rounds.
 Naranjo from Team Pelfrey won the championship in one of the latest cars on the track, even though it is already ten years old.
 Timothy Steele came in second place.
 Naranjo didn't lose any races in the season opener at Road Atlanta and the three races in Pittsburgh.
 In contrast, Steele managed to win only once during the 19-race season at New Jersey Motorsports Park.

 Thomas Schrage, who finished on the podium in USF2000, won all three races at Mid-Ohio.
 After that, Cooper Shipman, a second-year driver from Iron Rock Motorsports, won a race.
 Then, Naranjo celebrated two victories at Lime Rock.
 He increased his total wins to eight by winning once at Road America and once at NJMP.
 The other two races at Road America were won by USF2000 driver Ayrton Houk.

 Jack Sullivan, a fellow scholar from Team USA in 2023, won the first race of the Summit Point finale, while Shipman took first place in the second race.